nompute/node-mysql-pool/Readme.md

 ## API

-The API of this module is as similar to node-mysql as possible, with three exceptions:
+The API of this module is as similar to node-mysql as possible, with two exceptions:

 * You must always supply a callback function.
 Using listeners is not supported.
-* You connect using `connectPool([poolsize], [cb])` and shut the pool down using `endPool([cb])`.
 * Property `x`, when not supplied while creation, are to be set to `instance.properties.x`.

+When called back, `this` will be the used connection.

 ### new mysqlPool.Pool([options])

 Creates a new, currently empty, pool.
-Any property for the signle connections or the connectionpool, resp., can be set using the `options` object.
+Any property for the single connections or the connectionpool, resp., can be set using the `options` object.

 ### client.poolSize = 1